pranayga/expl0ring_V8/docs/taint_tracking_stroucki.md

 export PATH="$PATH:/path-to/capnproto-install/bin"
 ```

 Which can be found in the `TAINT_TRACKING_README`.
-You might wanna learn how to effectiely use gn, [this](https://www.chromium.org/developers/gn-build-configuration) might help.
+You might wanna learn how to effectively use `gn`, [this](https://www.chromium.org/developers/gn-build-configuration) might help.

 #### 2. Adding a new internal V8 class
 ```
  include/v8-internal.h                              |    4 +-
  include/v8.h                                       |  196 +-
 ```
-These files make changes to the soul `objects/string.h` import into `v8.h` so that the exported `String` class can support taint data propogation.
+These files make changes to the soul `objects/string.h` import into `v8.h` so that the exported `String` class can support taint data propagation.

-This requires notable functions, classes and interfaces which appear throughout the codebase.
+This requires notable functions, classes, and interfaces that appear throughout the codebase.
 - Namespace: `tainttracking`
 - dataType **TaintData**:
     - enum `TaintType`
         - This enum store the kind of Taint and the source of taint in a bit encoded form
     - enum `TaintSinkLabel`
-        - The Label for the end distination for the tainted string data
+        - The Label for the end destination for the tainted string data
 - Functions (Most of them are defined in `src/api.cc`):
     - `WriteTaint()`
     - `GetTaintInfo()`